 All of these factors will directly affect your SEO.
 A proper, clean coded theme with required schema and SEO optimization is required at all cost.

-Themes also affect your overall loading speed and in coming July, google will take speed as an ranking factor for smartphones as well.
+Themes also affect your overall loading speed and starting from some day in July, Google will take speed as a ranking factor for smartphones as well.
 Earlier, this applied to desktops only.

-However, google clearly mentions if someone’s have got a quality and relevant content with proper structure, they may still rank higher despite of having a slow site.
+However, Google clearly mentions if someone has got a quality and relevant content with proper structure, they may still rank higher despite having a slow site.

 But you should keep an eye on it.
 It could also degrade the UX of your website.